Last updated in October 2020

 Why your debt is an emergency

-Today, many people appear to be very relaxed about their debt.
+Many people are too relaxed about their debt.
 It is not uncommon to have one or two credit cards that are not paid of or a new gadget bought on finance.
 People seem to think they are fine just because they can afford the monthly minimum payment.

-Sadly, this is not how reality works.
-Unless your debt has zero interest associated with it, you need to pay it off as soon as you can.
+In reality, you need to pay your debt off as soon as you can.
 This is because you are paying interest on your debt AND you are missing out on making interest on the money that you owe.
-For example, if you are using your overdraft you will, on average, pay 20% interest for this.
-If you take out a small loan, you will, on average, be paying 8% interest on the money you borrow.